LAStools/LAStools/bin/las2las_README.md

     las2las64 -i in.las -o out.las -drop_intensity_below 1000 -remove_padding

-drops all points of in.las whose intensity is below 1000 and stores surviving points to out.las. in addition any additional user data after the LAS header or after the VLR block are stripped from the file.
+drops all points of in.las whose intensity is below 1000 and stores surviving points to out.las.
+In addition any additional user data after the LAS header or after the VLR block are stripped from the file.